kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 1. Run `npm link` from your `MyModule` directory: this will create a global package `{prefix}/node/{version}/lib/node_modules/<package>` symlinked to the `MyModule` directory.
 2. Run `npm link MyModule` from your `MyApp` directory: this will create a `MyModule` folder in `node_modules` symlinked to the globally-installed package and thus to the real location of `MyModule`. *Note that `<package-name>` is taken from `package.json`, not from the directory name.*
 3. Now any changes to `MyModule` will be reflected in `MyApp/node_modules/MyModule/`.
 Use `npm ls -g --depth=0 --link` to list all the globally linked modules.
-4. Run `npm unlink --no-save <package>` on your project’s directory to remove the local symlink, and run `npm unlink` on the module’s directory to remove the global symlink.
+4. Run `npm unlink --no-save <package>` on your project’s directory to remove the local symlink.
+And run `npm ls --global` to check and `npm rm --global xx` to remove the global symlink.

 You may also shortcut the two steps in one.
 For example, to do the above use-case in a shorter way:
 ```shell